Tobi-De/leerming/README.md

 - PostgreSQL database with the [pgvector](https://github.com/pgvector/pgvector) extension.
 If you use Docker, you can find a suitable [image](https://hub.docker.com/r/ankane/pgvector) available.
 - [Rye](https://github.com/mitsuhiko/rye) for streamlined dependency management.
 While not mandatory, it simplifies the process.
 You can use the `requirements-dev.lock` in the project root with any tool that supports the Python `requirements.txt` format.
+- An openai API key, you can get one at https://platform.openai.com/account/api-keys.

 ### Setup and Run